1. Conduct a needs assessment

 - Do not rely on the marketing team alone.
 Ensure that all the members and employees of the organisation support your strategic branding plans.

-5. Evaluate your strategies.
-The purpose of evaluation is to determine the failures and successes of the strategies implemented.
+Implement the aforementioned secrets to a successful brand strategy, then evaluate.
+The purpose of an evaluation is to determine the failures and successes of the strategies implemented.
 It helps the marketing team define the benefits and drawbacks, of a particular brand strategy and choose the correct one based on a number of different factors, such as the time, money and efforts allotted for a certain strategy.
 The results of the evaluation are useful in making decisions and policies as well as in creating a budget to implement a better plan.